Abarim Publications' online Biblical Greek Dictionary

 αφρος

-The noun αφρος (aphros) means foam and is applied the same in Greek as in English.
-In the classics our noun primarily describes the foam that forms on the sea or even a river, but also the foam on the mouth of a raging beast, and on occasion froth on wine or even blood.
-Note that foam results from a mix of water and air, whereas water mixed with light produces a rainbow.
+The noun αφρος (aphros) means foam and is applied to the same bubbly structure in Greek as in English.
+In the classics our noun primarily describes the foam that forms on the sea or even a river (see our article on Tigris), but also the foam on the mouth of a raging beast, and on occasion froth on wine or even blood.
+Note that foam results from a mix of water and air (ανεμος, anemos, wind), whereas water (John the Baptist) mixed with light (Jesus of Nazareth) produces a rainbow, the varicolored mark of the Noahic covenant (Genesis 9:8-17, hence also Joseph's tunic; the Septuagint of Genesis 37:3 uses ποικιλος, poikilos, varicolored).

 In the Bible our noun occurs only in Luke 9:39, where an unclean spirit takes hold of a boy and "tears (σπαρασσω, sparasso) him with foam (αφρος, aphros)".